echalmers/blue_ai/docs/Environment modification.md

 ### Example

-The below environment is simply a square with the with the end goal and starting position (this may be overridden in some instances)
+The below environment is simply a square with the with the end goal and starting position defined.

 ![Environment Example](./env_example.png)

 > Please do not use this as a starting point as it has been scaled so that it
-> is actually visible, [env1.png](../blue_ai/envs/env1.png) for a actual template
+> is actually visible, use [env1.png](../blue_ai/envs/env1.png) for a actual
-> if needed
+> template if needed

 ### Color Mappings